HasangerGames/suroi-wiki/app/(wiki)/perks/articles/experimental_treatment.md

 <Stub/>
 <Event />
 **Experimental Treatment** is a [Perk](/perks) added in the [v0.21.0](https://github.com/HasangerGames/suroi/releases/tag/v0.21.0) "Plumpkin Panic" update on October 31st, 2024.
-It gives the player permanent full adrenaline bar.
+It gives the player a permanent full adrenaline bar.

 # Effects
-- Permanent 100% adrenaline
+- Max health set to 80
-- 20% health decrease
+- Adrenaline set to 100 and does not gradually decrease

 # Obtaining
 Experimental Treatment can be obtained from [Plumpkin Gamble](/perks/lets_go_gambling) which drops from [Diseased Plumpkins](/obstacles/diseased_plumpkin).